 Scoping is an early and open process for developing the "scope" of issues to be addressed in an EIS and for identifying significant issues related to a proposed action.
-During this process, the public helps define and prioritize issues through written comments.
+During this process, the public helps define and prioritize issues that will be analyzed in the EIS.

 After the scoping process, a Draft EIS is prepared to assess potential impacts of the proposed action and alternatives on the environment.
 When completed, a Notice of Availability is published in the Federal Register and notices are placed in local or regional newspapers announcing the availability of the Draft EIS.
 The Draft EIS is circulated for public review and comment.
+Public meetings may also be scheduled to further inform the public and solicit their comments.

 The Final EIS addresses all public comments received on the Draft EIS.
-Responses to public comments may include correction of data, clarifications of and modifications to analytical approaches, and inclusion of new or additional data and scientific information or analyses or explain why the comments do not warrant further agency response.
+Responses to public comments may include factual corrections, supplements or modifications to analysis, and inclusion of new information.
+Additionally, responses may explain why the comments do not warrant further agency response.